 At Summerseat Methodist Primary School, writing is a crucial part of our curriculum.
 All children from Reception to Year 6 are provided with frequent opportunities to develop and apply their writing skills across the curriculum.
 We inspire children to write using creative approaches that include immersion in a rich variety of texts.
+Below, you will find our text maps that children encounter as a basis for our writing lessons.
+They also show our writing outcomes and wraparound texts.

 In writing, we intend for pupils to be able to plan, revise and evaluate their writing, thinking carefully about the audience and purpose.
 Our staff work hard to create real opportunities for writing to engage the children and ensure it is purposeful.
 To be able to do this effectively, pupils will focus on developing effective transcription and effective composition.
 We work hard to ensure children have an increasingly wide knowledge of vocabulary and that they are meeting the grammar expectations for their year group.
+Our writing curriculum has a strong focus on the writing process.

 We also intend for pupils to leave school being able to use fluent, legible and speedy handwriting.